Onchidiopsis groenlandica

 Onchidiopsis groenlandica is a species of relatively large sea snail with a transparent internal shell, a marine gastropod mollusk in the family Velutinidae.
 Because the shell is mostly internal, the snail resembles a sea slug in general appearance.

-Distribution

 Description

 The maximum recorded (shell?) length is 95 mm.

 Habitat

 The minimum recorded depth for this species is 27 m; maximum recorded depth is 137 m.